DaveMitten/twinkl-react-tech-test-main/README.md

 # Twinkl React Tech Test

+## Run app

+- Once you have cloned the repo, run `yarn dev` to start the app.
+- yarn test to run the tests
+- yarn dev to run the app

+Clicking the remove button will delete the post from the list.
+Using the search bar will provide filtered results.

+Any issues please contact me.

 ## Task description

 You are tasked with creating a React application that interacts with a Posts management API (https://jsonplaceholder.typicode.com/posts) to perform CRUD operations (Create, Read, Update, Delete).
 The application should be implemented using TypeScript and designed to be production-ready.